straz/artificialtrust/_definitions/delicious.md

 When deciding what to do, there are two kinds of failures: doing something you shouldn't, and failing to do something you should.
-We call these two failures *delicious poison* and *disgusting cleanup*.
+I call these two failures *delicious poison* and *disgusting cleanup*.

 When this happens, your emotional bias leads you to make a poor